Yorkshireman/week-tally/privacy.md

 ## Data We Collect

 - **Nothing personal.** Week Tally does _not_ collect, store, or share any personal information.
-- All data (your activity logs and settings) is stored locally on your device.
+- All data is stored locally on your device.

 ## Third-Party Services